tc39/proposal-smart-pipelines/readme.md

 Being able to automatically detect this tacit style is the “smart” part of this “smart pipe operator”; for more information, see the explanation of “[tacit style][]” and of “[smart body syntax][]”.

-Now following are various examples adapted from useful, real-world code.
+Here are some examples adapted from useful, real-world code.

 ### Underscore.js
 Adapted from [Underscore.js][] 1.8.3 by Jeremy Ashkenas et al., under MIT License.